Uniforms of the British Army: Full dress

-Line infantry full dress (Duke of Wellington's Regiment): scarlet full dress tunic of pre–World War I pattern, Home Service helmet of 1878.
+Line infantry full dress (Duke of Wellington's Regiment): Regimental Drummers scarlet full dress tunic of pre–World War I pattern, Home Service helmet of 1878.

 Full dress is the most elaborate and traditional order worn by the British Army.
 It generally consists of a scarlet, dark blue or rifle green high-necked tunic (without chest pockets), elaborate headwear and other colourful items.
 It was withdrawn from a general issue in 1914, but is still listed in the Army Dress Regulations, which speaks of it as "the ultimate statement of tradition and regimental identity in uniform" and the "key" to all other orders of dress.
 Each regiment and corps has its own pattern, approved by the Army Dress Committee.
 They are generally a modified version of the pre-1914 uniforms.
 In the case of units created since the First World War, such as the Army Air Corps, the full dress order incorporates both traditional and modern elements.
 Gloves as worn with full dress uniform are white for all ranks in all regiments and corps, with the exception of The Rifles, the Royal Gurkha Rifles, the Royal Army Chaplains' Department, and the Royal Irish Regiment, who all wear black gloves in full dress.
 This is also the case with the Frock Coat and Numbers 1 and 3 dress.
 In addition, the Life Guards, the Blues and Royals, the Queens Royal Dragoons, the Royal Scots Dragoon Guards, the Royal Dragoon Guards, and the Royal Lancers all wear white leather gauntlets when mounted.